uqqu/Cadans/README.md

   - for example, `Alt[mod_1]+q, Alt[mod_2]+w → (some_action)` – if `Alt` is held through the transition, it acts as `1` on the first level and automatically becomes `2` on the next;
   - if no modifier assignment exists for the held key after the transition, it is reset and will not trigger any action on release;
 - When building the structure for UI and runtime, child elements of identical assignments across layers are merged.
 For different assignments, the higher-priority one is selected, and only its children are used.
+- Special handling for `Shift` and `Ctrl` to preserve their native behavior when used as system modifiers with other keys:
+  - taps trigger **only** on explicit press + release below the hold threshold;
+  - interrupted taps and unrecognized gestures (no fallback to tap/hold) are discarded to preserve native behavior;
+  - recognized gestures, chords, and holds behave without changes.
 <br>

 # 🧠 Assignments and actions